 Drastic changes in temperature can cause certain gemstones, such as opals, to fracture.
 Even diamonds are not completely immune to this, as sudden and extreme temperature changes can cause thermal shock and either create new fractures in the stone, or cause existing ones to spread further.
 So think twice before you jump from the hot tub into the freezing Alaskan ocean!

 The sun is very powerful.
 All jewelry can be affected by long exposure to the sun, and certain colored gemstones can be affected even by short exposure to direct sunlight.
 Know your gemstone and whether it’s prone to damage in this way.
 Very hot sunlight can also damage and extend fractures in a stone.
 So before you lay out on the beach for several hours, leave your beautiful jewelry in a safe place so it isn’t exposed too much to the sun.

 Although clean, cold water may seem harmless, there is a hidden danger.
 Short exposure to very cold water (such as washing your hands) or long exposure (such as swimming in it) can cause your fingers to shrink.
 Your jewelry can slip right off without you even realizing it.

 EXPOSURE TO OCEAN OR POOL WATER

-Both chemicals used in pools and salt water is highly corrosive to precious metals and gemstones.
+Both chemicals used in pools and the salt in ocean water is highly corrosive to precious metals and gemstones.
 They can cause erosion to soldered parts, discoloration to diamonds and gemstones, and damage the facets on all stones.
 Enough exposure can cause loss of stones.

 So that’s Basic Jewelry Care in a nutshell.
 May your jewelry always sparkle and bring a smile to your face every time you look at it!